 Using the Cards on Samsung Pay

 In the first week, I used Samsung Pay at all the food outlets at my office complex and the mall next door.
 Samsung Pay would work on most of the stores, even if some of the vendors didn’t know how to accept it.
-The cards on the phone also worked on a lot of card POS (Point of Sale) machine which are not explicitly marked as Samsung Pay compatible.
+The cards on the phone also worked on a lot of card POS (Point of Sale) machines which are not explicitly marked as Samsung Pay compatible.

 Next, near home, most of the stores and vegetable vendors accepted this mode of payment.
 This boosted up my confidence, and I started leaving the wallet at home.